Sunken Road, Antietam

 Pennsylvania Memorial, Gettysburg

-My suggestion to is to return the land back to a working farm land.
+My suggestion to is as part of the Gettysburg rehabilitation is to return the land back to a working farm land.
 In return for putting up with and working around millions of visitors, the park should lease out the land to organic or Amish Farmers for $1.00 an acre.
 For those who wish to live close to their fields, lease out the historic homes and barns on the battlefield for a nominal fee.
 In addition to restoring the farm land, farmers could return animals to the wood lots to deal with the under bush and return the many woods on the battlefield back to managed lots with much clearer sight lines as they were in 1863.
 It would require the farmers fencing in the wood lots to keep the animals in, but that would be a small price to pay in exchange for using the farm land for $1 an acre per year.

 Also, this would save the park money by greatly cutting down the need for mowing the unused pasture land that makes up the vast majority of the battlefield.
 Animals could also be returned to the historic pasture lands and cutting down even more the need for mowing, or like they tried this fall, burning parts of the battlefield.